LakhderAmine99/MontyHallProblemGameJS/README.md

 ## Overview

-Imagine you're in the show called 'Monty Hall Show', the show is presented as a game of chances, the host or to be certain 'Mr Monty Hall' the host of the show asks you to choose on of the three doors, one of those doors hides the car, and the other two hides a goat, after you have made your choice, the host opens a door that hides a one of two goats, then he tells you to either keep your first choice or to swtich to other reamining door.
+Imagine you're in a 1960's TV game show called 'Let's Make a Deal', The show present a game of chances, The host, A certain Mr Monty Hall asks you to choose one of the three large doors, One of those doors hides the car, And behind the other two there are goats, After you have made your choice, The host opens another door revealing a goat, He then tells you whether you want to stay with your initial choice, Or switch to the remaining closed door.

+So would you switch or stay ?!

-The host always will make the move, he naturaly knows which door hides the prize 'The Car', so when you have made your choice even if you choose the correct door or not, he will reaveal a door that hides a goat, and always keep asking you to switch or keep your choice,
+The host always will make the move, He naturaly knows which door hides the prize 'The Car', So when you have made your choice whether if you choose the correct door or not, He will reveal a door that hides a goat, And always asks you to switch or keep your initial choice.

+    - The origins of the MHP

 ## Preview